 Littering is anti-social and creates an unpleasant environment for everyone.

-How to report littering from vehicles
+How to report littering

-- describe the person responsible
+- identify and locate the person responsible

-- request litter bins to be emptied
+- litter bins to be emptied

 - the removal of litter

 - repair or replacement of existing street litter bins

 - to install stickers, signs or stencils

 It is an offence under the Environmental Protection Act 1990 for any person who -